 For most geothermal heat pumps, the lifespan of the buried ground loops is 50 years or longer.
 Internal components possess lifespans comparable to those of conventional heating and cooling components.

 Another advantage realized by using geothermal heat pumps is their quiet operating characteristics.
 Geothermal heat pumps don't require noisy compressors, and there are no loud outdoor units that can disturb homeowners and neighbors.

 Instead, most geothermal heat pumps produce only the sounds of air movement and other relatively low-level noises.

 Geothermal heat pumps differ from conventional heating and cooling equipment in that they don't possess visible outdoor components.
 A conventional heating and air system uses an outdoor compressor and condenser combination, and this exposed equipment is vulnerable to damage or theft.

-If you would like to learn more about geothermal heat pumps and how a system might be right for your needs, be sure to contact Edge Guys Heating and Cooling for assistance.
+If you would like to learn more about geothermal heat pumps and how a system might be right for your needs, be sure to contact Edge Guys Heating and Cooling for a free quote.
 Edge Guys Heating and Cooling understands the ins and outs of geothermal technology and will be able to install a system to meet your needs.